ihbrune/Anti-DoS-Valve/README.md

 Defines the maximum number of blocked IP addresses tracked in a slot.
 Used to prevent memory from growing indefinitely if the server is attacked by a large number of distinct IP addresses that get blocked.
 If omitted or not set, it defaults to the value of **maxIPCacheSize**.

 If this limit is exceeded, the blocked addresses with the oldest requests are dropped first using LRU eviction.
 Blocked IP addresses continue to count subsequent requests even after being blocked, and these counts are included in the retained request calculations of subsequent time slots to prevent attackers from becoming immediately unblocked when a new slot begins.

+**ipv4SubnetMask** (optional)

+Configures subnet aggregation for IPv4 addresses to protect against distributed botnets, proxy networks, and cache-flushing scans where attackers distribute requests across multiple IP addresses in the same subnet.

+When set to a prefix length smaller than 32 (e.g. `24` for `/24`), all requests originating from that subnet (such as `192.168.1.10` and `192.168.1.20`) are aggregated under a shared counter key (e.g. `192.168.1.0/24`).
+This prevents botnets from consuming multiple cache entries or evading rate limits by switching IP addresses within the same subnet.

+Accepts:
+* CIDR prefix integer (1 to 32), e.g. `24`
+* CIDR notation string, e.g. `"/24"`
+* Dotted-decimal netmask string, e.g. `"255.255.255.0"`
+* `32` or `-1`: Disables IPv4 aggregation (default behavior, each IP address is tracked individually).

+*Note*: Whitelisted IP addresses configured in *alwaysAllowedIPs* (e.g. `127.0.0.1` or specific internal machines) are evaluated prior to rate limiting and subnet aggregation, so individual whitelisted IPs remain accessible even if their subnet would otherwise be blocked.

+**ipv6SubnetMask** (optional)

+Configures subnet aggregation for IPv6 addresses.
+In IPv6 networks, attackers often have access to vast address pools (e.g. entire `/64` subnets) and can generate virtually unlimited unique IP addresses to easily bypass per-IP rate limits and flush cache entries.

+When set to a prefix length smaller than 128 (e.g. `64` for `/64`), all IPv6 addresses within that prefix share the same rate-limiting counter (e.g. `2001:db8:abcd:12::/64`).

+Accepts:
+* Prefix length integer (1 to 128), e.g. `64` or `48`
+* CIDR notation string, e.g. `"/64"`
+* `128` or `-1`: Disables IPv6 aggregation (default behavior).

 **slotLength**